Medication Administration Guidelines for Students Attending Bloomington Public Schools

 - Parent’s signature

-When any type of medication is found in student’s possession, the teacher will contact the school health office.
-The parent/guardian will be asked to come and pick it up.
+When any type of medication is found in a student’s possession, the teacher will contact the school health office.
+The parent or guardian will be asked to come and pick it up.
 The school’s guidelines on medication will then be explained.

 Medication Changes or Termination

-It is the responsibility of the parent to notify the school when the medication changes or if the medication is terminated, and/or to obtain new orders.
+It is the responsibility of the parent or guardian to notify the school when a medication changes or if the medication is terminated.
+Any changes must come with a signature from the licensed health care provider.